baltimoreheritage/tours/_posts/2015-11-07-mount-vernon-slavery-emancipation.md

+---
+layout: post
-# Mount Vernon Place - Stories of Slavery & Emancipation
+title: "Mount Vernon Place – Stories of Slavery & Emancipation"
+summary: "A walk around Mount Vernon Place highlighting the history of slavery and emancipation in Baltimore and Maryland."
+---

-# Introduction
+# 1: Introduction

-Establish context for interpreting enslavement
+The purpose of the initial introduction is to establish context for interpreting enslavement.

 Aug 5, 1862 - "Wanted - A good Colored Cook, Washer, and Ironer.
 Slave preferred.
 Apply at 62 Mt.
 Vernon Place."